starf1ame/armasm_lab/README.md

 ## Matrix Multiplication: Lab to Learn Armasm

+It's a simple lab to learn to write Armasm.
+It's designed for an undergraduate course when I was a teaching assistant.

 ### Task of Lab

 Given `main.c`, implement `matrix_mul` function in `matrix.s` in ARM assembler (armasm), which has different syntax from GNU assembler (GAS).